windicss/windicss-analysis/README.md

 ### NPM

-Or you can install locally to reuse the same version of `windicss`
+Or you can install locally to reuse the same version of your local `windicss` module

 ```bash
 npm i -D windicss-analysis